ThreeDotsLabs/watermill/docs/content/pubsubs/redisstream.md

 #### Marshaler

 Watermill's messages cannot be directly sent to Redis - they need to be marshaled.
 You can implement your marshaler or use default implementation.
+The default implementation uses [MessagePack](https://msgpack.org/index.html) for efficient serialization.

 {{% render-md %}}
 {{% load-snippet-partial file="src-link/watermill-redisstream/pkg/redisstream/marshaller.go" first_line_contains="const UUIDHeaderKey" last_line_contains="type DefaultMarshallerUnmarshaller" padding_after="0" %}}